John-Bronson/wyze/install.md

-# Wyze Camera Flask App Setup on Raspberry Pi
+# Wyze Flask App Setup on Raspberry Pi

 Instructions for deploying to a Raspberry Pi, using nginx as a reverse proxy and systemd for service management.